Xomega-Net/Xomega.Docs/docs/generators/services/wcf-host.md

 ### Customizing the output

-The generator doesn't support any additional customization beyond what can specified in the generator's parameters.
+The generator doesn't support any additional customization beyond what can be specified in the generator's parameters.

-### Cleaning generator’s output
+### Cleaning the generator’s output

 This generator does not support cleaning generated service host files.